 As you can see above, crash trending seems to be at a downtick as of 2018.
 Let's hope Orange is using a Safe Systems Approach to road safety.
 Next on our list is going to be a distraction and then impairment.
 Although they are similar and overlap, read along and get a better understanding.

 Orange Motorcycle Accident FAQ's - Statistics

-First off, a bystander or another person rarely dies in a motorcycle wreck other than the bike rider or the passenger on the back of the bike.
+First off, a bystander or another person rarely dies in a motorcycle wreck other than a bike rider or passenger riding on the back.
 Reported motorcycle collisions in the City of Orange from 2006-2018 show that 23 riders passed away during that period.
 So riders, even with protective gear, are at a statistically higher risk of dying than a car's occupant, for example.

 Traffic Integrated maps data shows:

 - Motorcycle Collisions = 150 (100%)